grizzlydevil/Anagram-api/README.md

 # Notes

 ```
 This API is limited to words only.
-Anagrams can theoretically contain multiple words this is not implemented right now.
+Anagrams can theoretically contain multiple words.
+This is not implemented right now.
 Words inside corpus currently can contain special characters apostrophe and hyphen ['-].
 But these characters are not included in the anagram hash calculation.
 For example word o'clock and imaginary word cloock would be anagrams.
 For every word put into corpus a hash is generated which is unique for every anagram word.
 This hash is set as index in the database.
 This approach makes database searches very fast.
-In my testing I noticed that queries return around 3x quicker than making a query with VARCHAR strings.
+In my testing I noticed that queries return around 3x quicker than making a query with strings.
 ```

 # The hash

 ```
 The hash is created as a bitmap.
-English language consists of 25 letters and I provided 2 bits for every letter.
+English language consists of 25 letters and I provided
+2 bits for every letter.
 2 bits are needed to be able to encode multiples of the same letter.
 Giving it 2 bits enables encoding up to 3 of the same letter.
 If for example a word has 4 a letters they will be encoded the same as a letter b.
 For that reason At the end or 50 bits I added 6 more bits to encode the length of the word.
 The max word length limitation at the moment is 63 characters (6 bits).
 Which I thought was plenty enough for english language.
-Storing this as a decimal positive integer creates a unique hash which as far as I can see only another anagram could have.
+Storing this as a decimal positive integer creates a unique hash which as far as
+I can see only another anagram could have.
 It enables pretty quick database search.
 ```